johnno1962/injectionforxcode/README.md

 Support for injecting projects using "CocoaPods" and "workspaces" has been added since version 2.7.
 Classes in the project or Pods can be injected as well as categories or extensions.
 The only limitation is that the class being injected must not itself have a +load method.

-## License

-The source code is provided on the understanding it will not be redistributed in whole or part for payment and can only be redistributed with it's licensing code left in.
-License is hereby granted to evaluate this software for two weeks after which if you are finding it useful I would prefer you made a payment of $10 (or $25 in a commercial environment) as suggested by the licensing code included in the software in order to continue using it.

-If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com

 The projects in the source tree are related as follows: